BorjaOteroFerreira/IALab-Suite/README.md

 python3 -m pip install -e . --force-reinstall --no-cache-dir
 ```

+**IMPORTANT:**
+After installation:
+Go to the llama-cpp installation folder
+If you have installed it with pip on MacOs you will find it in the python site-packages directory

+If you have installed it on Windows with cmake, it is most likely located in C:\Users\your_user\llama-cpp-python\llama_cpp

+You can always do a quick search for the file llama_chat_format.py

+Make a copy of the file llama_chat_format.py renaming it to llama_chat_format.bk and paste the attached file into this repository.

+This solution is provisional but necessary to use models like Mixtral and others that need templates that are not included by default in the llama-cpp library until you implement a template editor to create, load and save templates without having to replace library files. library

 ## Usage

 Download the [model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q8_0.gguf?download=true) and place it in the models/llama folder.